MicrosoftDocs/architecture-center/docs/example-scenario/manufacturing/fab-scheduling-azure-content.md

 Reliability ensures that your application can meet the commitments you make to your customers.
 For more information, see [Overview of the reliability pillar](/azure/architecture/framework/resiliency/overview).

-The minds.ai solutions are deployed in some of the world's most complex, critical processes for chip and energy production, so reliability is essential.
-The Azure platform ensures a stable execution environment by using availability zones, availability sets, geo-redundant storage, and Azure Site Recovery.
+minds.ai solutions are deployed in some of the world's most complex, critical processes for chip and energy production, so reliability is essential.
+On the Azure platform, you can keep your running environments stable by using availability zones, availability sets, geo-redundant storage, and Azure Site Recovery.
 If issues are detected, the system automatically restarts part of the compute environment and restarts the training process.
 This capability ensures that you get a trained agent or neural network model within the expected timeframe.

-The system augments your existing solutions, so you can always fall back to those solutions.
+This system augments your existing solutions, so you can always fall back to those solutions.

 ### Security

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).

 This solution is deployed as a single-tenant solution.
 Sole control of the software, data, and in-prcess simulations remains with you.
-There's no risk of interference from others.

-AKS provides role-based access control (RBAC), which helps you ensure that engineers can access only information that they need to do their jobs and helps prevent them from accessing information that they don't need.
+AKS provides role-based access control (RBAC), which helps you ensure that engineers can access only information that they need to do their jobs.

 For more information about network security options, see [Secure traffic between pods using network policies in AKS](/azure/aks/use-network-policies).